BranDenn/SvelDocs/src/lib/markdown/configuration/navigation.md

 #### Structure Explanation

-As seen in the above example, only 2 items are defined, even though there are more than 2 markdown files.
+As seen in the above example, only 2 items are defined, even though there are more than 2 markdown files in this documentation.

 Calling the `Items()` function after a group will automatically retrieve the markdown from the file system - meaning it will be listed alphabetically.
-However, the function can be overridden with specific items like the example above - the 2 items were manually defined as they needed a specific order, icon, and one href override.
+However, the function can be overridden with specific items like the example above - the 2 items were manually defined in the `'Getting Started'` group as they needed a specific order, icon, and one href override.

-The group has further parameters that can be configured, for example, the `{ show: false, groupHref: false }` from above.
+The group has further parameters that can be configured, for example, the `{ show: false, groupHref: false }` from the `'Getting Started'` group.
 Read below to understand the parameters.

 ## API Reference